kaltura/DeveloperPortalDocs/documentation/08_Video-Analytics-and-Insights/AnalyticsAPIDocSet.md

 The data in Kaltura Video Insights can be divided into roughly two groups: Player events and other data.

 As a video is played, the Kaltura Player sends Player events related to viewer behavior (such as “Plays”, “Played 25%”, “Stopped”, etc.) to Kaltura Video Insights.
-If you are using Kaltura Player versions XXX or higher, you will get the support for these Player event insights out-of-the-box.
+If you are using Kaltura Player versions 2.43 or higher, you will get the support for these Player event insights out-of-the-box.
 If you are using a non-Kaltura player, you need to make sure all of the relevant events are reported correctly using Kaltura Event Tracking API.

 ## Dimensions